react-navigation/react-navigation.github.io/versioned_docs/version-6.x/modal.md

 }
 ```

 Here, we are creating 2 groups of screens using the `RootStack.Group` component.
 The first group is for our regular screens, and the second group is for our modal screens.
 For the modal group, we have specified `presentation: 'modal'` in `screenOptions`.
 This will apply this option to all the screens inside the group.
-This options will change the animation for the screens to animate from bottom-to-top rather than right to left.
+This option will change the animation for the screens to animate from bottom-to-top rather than right to left.
 The `presentation` option for stack navigator can be either `card` (default) or `modal`.
 The `modal` behavior slides the screen in from the bottom and allows the user to swipe down from the top to dismiss it on iOS.

 Instead of specifying this option for a group, it's also possible to specify it for a single screen using the `options` prop on `RootStack.Screen`.